PriyaShrinithi/Titanic/README.md

      Thus we infer that, Women, Children and Nobles have a higher Survival Rate

 ## Encoding:
-  We have used an Ordinal Encoder to Encode Columns with String values.
-  The Columns encoded using an Ordinal Encoder are as follows:
+    We have used an Ordinal Encoder to Encode Columns with String values. he Columns encoded using an Ordinal Encoder are as follows:
       1. Embarked
       2. Sex
       3. Name_Title

  ## HeatMap of the Correlation Coefficient:
     1. Correlation Coeeficient r between 2 items A and B states the quality of relationship between the two items A and B.
     2. HeatMap displays the correlation relationship between all items.
     3. The strongest +ve relation is however within itself for every Feature.
     4. We use the Correlation to Select Features

 ## Features Selection:
   ### Selected: